Income Tax Return

 How Income Tax Return is prepared

-Income from all sources, taxed and untaxed is added up and gross income is considered to calculate income tax.
+Income from all sources, taxed and untaxed is added up and total taxable income is considered to calculate income tax.
+Residual Income Tax (RIT) is calculated after deducting any PAYE and other tax credits you may be entitled to, (except for Working for Families Tax Credits).

 For businesses and organisations

 Income tax return is prepared on the basis of outcome of the financial reports.
-Small businesses need to file only financial statement summary along with income tax return.
+For small businesses financial statement summary is filed with IRD along with the income tax return.